HenryGallardo64/HenryGallardo64.github.io/index.md

 Lab 8 part 2
 I enjoyed lab 8 because this is when we started to integrate “Loops”.
 I would say that loops are one of the more difficult topics we covered in this class.
-I enjoyed seeing it all work together while learning to understand, and seeing your code work was the best.
+I enjoyed seeing it all work together while learning to understand, and seeing your code work was the a good feeling.